Nsustain/.github/README.md

 <p align="center">
   The header for our GitHub repositories.<br>
-  By trial and error, we found that the size of 800x441 happens to be optimal for the header of our GitHub repositories.
+  By trial and error, we found that the size of 800x441 happens to be the optimal size for the header of our GitHub repositories.
 </p>

 ---